FredHutch/sas7bdat-specification/sas7bdat.rst

 ==============

 Following the SAS7BDAT header are pages of meta-information and data.
-Each page can be one of (at least) four types.
+Each page can be one of (at least) five types.
-The first three are those that contain meta-information (e.g. field/column attributes), packed binary data, or a combination of both.
+The three most common types contain meta-information (for example, column attributes), packed binary data, or a combination of both.
 These types are denoted 'meta', 'data', and 'mix' respectively.
 Meta-information is required to correctly interpret the packed binary information.
 Hence, this information must be parsed first.
-A 'meta' page contains only meta-information and compressed data A 'mix' page contains both meta-information and uncompressed data.
+A 'meta' page contains only meta-information and compressed data.
+A 'mix' page contains both meta-information and uncompressed data.
 A 'data' page contains only uncompressed data.

-In test files, the pages are ordered as zero or more 'meta' pages, followed by a 'mix' page, followed by zero or more 'data' pages.
+For uncompressed files, the pages are ordered as zero or more 'meta' pages, followed by a 'mix' page, followed by zero or more 'data' pages.

-In some test data files, there is a fourth page type, denoted 'amd'.
+One uncompressed test data file has a fourth page type, denoted 'amd', which appears last.

-This page usually occurs last, and appears to contain amended meta-information.
+For compressed files, the first page is a 'meta' page (which contains meta-information and compressed data), optionally followed by a 'comp' page, followed by zero or more 'meta' pages.

 Conceptually, all pages have the same structure and some parts are optional::